labeling machine

 2. Pressure Sensitive Labelers

-Pressure-sensitive labelers can apply separate labels to the front, rear, and neck of a container, a single wrap-around label to the top and bottom of a container, and the front, back, and neck of a bottle.
+Pressure-sensitive labelers can apply separate labels to the front, rear, and neck of a container.
+They can also apply a single wrap-around label to the top and bottom of a container and to a bottle’s front, back, and neck.

 Accutek offers a range of pressure-sensitive labelers, from high-speed rotary labelers to affordable desktop units.